Prime Minister Theresa May Pledges $5.1 Billion In Investment In Africa

 A main goal of Britain's investment will be to harness the "innovation and creativity" of the young people of Africa, May said.
 "The challenges facing Africa are not Africa's alone," she said.
 "It is the world's interest to see these jobs created."

-While speaking at a grade school in Cape Town, South Africa, May also announced the expansion of an educational scholarship for African students to attend college in the U.K. A video of the British Prime Minister dancing with teachers and students at the I.D.
+While speaking at a grade school in Cape Town, South Africa, May also announced the expansion of an educational scholarship for African students to attend college in the U.K. A video of the British prime minister dancing with teachers and students at the I.D.
 Mkize Secondary School has gone viral.

 Theresa May got her groove on when she joined in with the welcoming committee in Cape Town and danced along to the music.— Sky News (@SkyNews) August 28, 2018